 - Reflect on your journey: Before you start getting flooded with invites, try reflecting and reminding yourself about why you are sober.
-Thinking back on your journey, celebrating past successes and figuring out where you’d like to see yourself in the future can encourage you to resist temptation.
+Thinking back on your journey, celebrating past successes, and figuring out where you’d like to see yourself in the future can encourage you to resist temptation.

 - Keep a balance: Even though you may be invited to many events, try to keep a balance between attending parties and doing other kinds of summer activities.
 If you are constantly putting yourself in environments with heavy alcohol consumption, it may be too overwhelming and harder to resist as time goes on.

 - Plan ahead: When you do attend a summer event, someone will likely offer you a drink.
-This is why it is important to plan ahead and know what you will say when this happens.
-Having a script helps you feel prepared instead of having to come up with words of rejection on the spot.
+This is why it is important to plan and know what you will say when this happens.
+Having a script helps you feel prepared instead of coming up with words of rejection on the spot.
 Part of planning is also knowing how to leave if needed.
 Put an exit strategy in place so that you have a way to escape if the temptation becomes too overwhelming.

 - Stay busy and distracted: Keep yourself busy at the party, so you can keep thoughts of drinking away.
-Also, having a drink in your hand, even if it’s just water, a soda or a mocktail, tends to keep others from offering you alcoholic beverages.
+Also, having a drink in your hand, even if it’s just water, a soda, or a mocktail, tends to keep others from offering you alcoholic beverages.

-Join an Alumni Group at the Gateway Foundation
+Join the Gateway Foundation Alumni Group

 For over 50 years, Gateway Foundation has been helping clients achieve freedom from addiction through our drug and alcohol rehabilitation programs.